KITATUS/KITATUS.github.io/_posts/2022-02-19-interfaces.md

 A screenshot of Example 01
 {: style="text-align: center; font-size:0.7em; font-style: italic; color: grey;"}

-There are three times that the user can place in either the red flame or the blue flame.
+There are three actors that the user can place in either the red flame or the blue flame.
 They react as follows:
 * Wood - Red fire only
 * Stone - Blue fire only
 * Chair - Both Red and Blue fire